alphajuliet/advent-2020/README.md

 ### Day 11

 This is very similar to Conway's Game of Life but with three states, not two.
 We read in the text file and convert the characters to 0 (floor), 1 (unoccupied), or 2 (occupied).
-I then take advantage of the `clojure.core.matrix` library to do the heavy lifting and the `neighbour` function to get the adjacent states.
+We then take advantage of the `clojure.core.matrix` library to do the heavy lifting and the `neighbour` function to get the adjacent states.

 In part 1, we iterate with a reducing function (yet again) that uses the given rules to evolve the matrix.
 When the input and output are the same, we exit the loop and count the 2s.

+Part 2 requires some more calculation, where we look at the sequence of elements along a particular *ray* heading in a given direction from a starting point in the matrix.
+We return the first non-zero value we hit, or return zero if we overrun the boundaries of the matrix.
+The ray sequences are lazy and we take only what we need.
+This is the longest program so far but there is a fair amount of code duplication to account for the two parts.
+We could certainly shorten the code by refactoring, but it could impact readability.

 ## License